-Stocks climb as Fed soothes Wall Street's trade fears
+Stocks approach record as Fed soothes Wall Street's fears

-(Reuters) - Wall Street rose on Wednesday after the Federal Reserve signaled potential cuts later this year, reassuring investors worried that the U.S.-China trade war could stall economic growth.
+(Reuters) - The S&P 500 approached a record high on Wednesday after the Federal Reserve signaled potential interest cuts later this year, reassuring investors worried that the U.S.-China trade war could stall economic growth.

 Saying it “will act as appropriate to sustain” economic expansion, the central bank signaled rate cuts of as much as half a percentage point over the remainder of 2019.